ZixiLi0520/Statistical-Methods/README.md

 # Statistical-Methods
-Lecture notes and homework of STAT 22000
+This repository is created for the studies of STAT 22000 Statistical Methods and Applications.